 Collaborating with other local groups, our work in the Upper Feather River Watershed promotes long-term watershed health through water quality monitoring, restoration of impacted areas, and encouraging greater community involvement in stewarding this critical watershed.

 Climate change is increasing the vulnerability of Sierra Nevada forests and communities to catastrophic wildfire, disease, and insect infestations, while also reducing snowpack and changing watershed hydrology.
 Longer, drier fire seasons will exaggerate the increased fire threat that many communities and areas face as a result of over-stocked forests.

 In a region where water is an invaluable resource, any change to the hydrologic regime is likely to accentuate current concerns and highlight new ones.
 Documented threats include accelerated runoff that decreases water quality and biotic habitat, decreased overall runoff, and higher air and water temperatures.
 For example, in the last 50 years the average annual runoff from the North and Middle Forks of the Feather River has declined by 400,000 acre feet.
 In addition, groundwater input into Lake Almanor (from local snowmelt and the Modoc Plateau) has declined by 40 percent, threatening to further diminish the already declining cold-water fishery.
-While these impacts are immediate where we live and work, we realize most Californians don’t live in our watershed — But many Californians do rely on our water as shown by the map below.
+While these impacts are immediate where we live and work, we realize most Californians don’t live in our watershed — But many Californians do rely on our water.

 As part of this effort, we have begun to examine more closely the relationship between forest management and water budgets.
 Though still in its infancy, this work is one more step toward ensuring the sustainability of rural communities and the surrounding natural resources.
 Contact us to learn more about this initiative.